Preview & Edit

 Like most issues of the human psyche and heart, it is delightfully complex.

-As these Selected Letters attest, Keats surrounded himself by friends, mentors, family, and individuals who bolstered his self-esteem and creativity and looked after him in sickness.
+As these Selected Letters attest, Keats surrounded himself with friends, mentors, family, and individuals who bolstered his self-esteem and creativity and looked after him in sickness.

 Yesterday I went into town for the first time for these three weeks—I met people from all parts and of all sets—Mr Towers—one of the Holts—Mr Domine Williams—Mr Woodhouse—Mrs Hazlitt and son—Mrs Webb—Mrs Septimus Brown...